 Understanding Criminal Procedure and Getting Arrested in Florida

-Police and Procedures for Arrest in Tampa
+Police and Procedures for Arrest in Florida

-The specific procedural requirements for arrest vary between states.
+The specific procedural requirements for an arrest vary between states.
 Individual police departments also often have additional arrest procedures.

-It is often assumed that police must put a person in handcuffs or into a police vehicle to arrest them, however, this is not the case.
-Police may choose to do so depending on the circumstances but they are not legally required to handcuff or physically detain someone to effect an arrest.
+It is often assumed that police must put a person in handcuffs or into a police vehicle to arrest them, however, this is not always the case.
+Police may choose to do so depending on the circumstances, but they are not legally required to handcuff or physically detain someone to effect an arrest.

 Police are also not legally required to read someone their Miranda rights (“you have the right to remain silent, anything you do say…”) at the time of their arrest.
 These rights must be explained before police can interrogate someone.
-In practice, however, police often read a person their Miranda rights at the time of their arrest.
+In practice however, police often read a person their Miranda rights at the time of their arrest.